 Dimension One spas has 21 models across 3 collections.
-The hot tub manufacturer has the features we looked for in the best hot tub brands, including good model variety, smart connectivity and full foam insulation.
+It has the features we looked for in the best hot tub brands, including good model variety, smart connectivity and full foam insulation.

 If you’re in the market for a small spa that seats two to three people, Dimension One may not be the right fit.
 At the time of publication, the manufacturer only has two small spas listed on its website: the Triad from the Reflections line and the Serenade from the @Home line.
 There isn’t a luxury small spa option.
 Each model is currently listed as “Coming Soon,” as well, though we counted them as part of the overall evaluation.
 HotSpring has a better selection of small spas.

 Dimension One is a good hot tub brand for medium and large spas.
 The Executive spa, which seats nine, is one of the largest hot tubs we found in our evaluations and is a great option for entertaining.
 We like that Dimension One puts premium spa features in all models as a standard, including full-foam insulation and ozone sanitation.